-Cody Barton for now gets to stay in the middle of Seahawks defense, which means a new position for Ben Burr-Kirven
+Cody Barton, Ben Burr-Kirven give Seahawks a glimpse at possible future without Bobby Wagner

 The fierce UW-Utah Pac-12 rivalry meant that the two have known of each other for years.

-But they never really talked until the NFL Scouting Combine, when they spent four days together with the rest of the linebackers going through drills, meetings and workouts.
+But they never really talked until the NFL scouting combine, when they spent four days together with the rest of the linebackers going through drills, meetings and workouts.

 Working with the 6-2, 237-pound Barton for a few days with the Seahawks has only enhanced Burr-Kirven’s admiration of his new teammate.

-Barton got an I-pad from the Seahawks with the playbook shortly after the draft.
+Barton got an iPad from the Seahawks with the playbook shortly after the draft.
 His initial thought, he said, was “kind of just like ‘the hell?’’’

 A phone call with linebackers coach Ken Norton helped clarify what the team wanted him to study, and Barton said he then just started taking “tons of notes.
 Just notes and notes and notes for hours.’’

-The studying has appeared to pay off as Seahawks head coach Pete Carroll on Friday said he was amazed at the command Barton and Burr-Kirven had of the defense and their ability to get everyone lined up correctly.
+The studying has appeared to pay off as Seahawks coach Pete Carroll on Friday said he was amazed at the command Barton and Burr-Kirven had of the defense and their ability to get everyone lined up correctly.

 “Both he (Burr-Kirven) and Cody were really impressive just throughout the first day to have so much command of what we were doing,” Carroll said.
 “I kind of tie those guys together, that they’re impressive just going to be able to learn the whole thing.”